JacekBialek/PriceIndices/README.md

 | Jevons (1865)    | jevons   |
 | Harmonic         | harmonic |

 Each of these functions returns a value (or vector of values) of the choosen unweighted bilateral price index depending on the **interval** parameter.
 If the interval parameter is set to TRUE, the function returns a vector of price index values without dates.
-To get information about both price index values and corresponding dates please see general functions: **price\_index**, **price\_indices** or **final\_index**.
+To get information about both price index values and corresponding dates please see general functions: **price\_indices** or **final\_index**.
 None of these functions takes into account aggregating over outlets or product subgroups (to consider these types of aggregating please use the **final\_index** function.)
 Below are examples of calculations for the Jevons index (in the second case a *fixed base month* is set to December 2018):

 ``` r
 jevons(milk, start="2018-12", end="2020-01")